Teaching accounting for the fourth industrial revolution: ICT integration in South African schools

 McCourt Larres, P., & Radcliffe, G. (2000).
 Computer-based instruction in a professionally-accredited undergraduate tax course.
 Accounting Education, 9(3), 243–257.

 Messina, L., & Tabone, S. (2015, June).
 Training kindergarten and primary education student teachers to plan learning units combining TPACK, LAT and multimodality.
-In 1st International Conference on Higher Education Advances (HEAD'15) (pp. 349–356).
+1st International Conference on Higher Education Advances (HEAD'15) (pp. 349–356).
 Editorial Universitat Politècnica de València.

 Michael, O., Lesi, F. E., & Avurakoghene, O. (2018).
 The impact of ICT on accounting practice in Nigeria.
 International Journal of Advanced Academic Research, 4(2), 1–13.